CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

     Participants with short default embargo policies until their policy aligns with the agreed embargo.

-### Participants with Disclosure Policies Longer Than an Existing Embargo.
+### Participants with Disclosure Policies Longer Than an Existing Embargo

 Similarly, adding a Participant with a known default disclosure policy *longer* than an extant embargo leaves Participants with the following options to choose from:

 1. Lengthen the existing embargo to match the potential Participant's policy.

 2. Propose the existing embargo to the potential Participant, and, upon acceptance, share the report with them.

 3. Avoid including the potential Participant in the embargo entirely.

-In the case of a Vendor with a *longer* default policy than the existing embargo, it is still preferable to give them as much lead time as possible *even* if it is not possible to extend the embargo to their preferred timing.
+In the case of a Vendor with a _longer_ default policy than the existing embargo, it is still preferable to give them as much lead time as possible _even_ if it is not possible to extend the embargo to their preferred timing.

 !!! note ""

     In the interest of receiving the report in the first place, potential Participants with a longer default policy than an existing case SHOULD accept the embargo terms offered.